On the Total Curvature and Betti Numbers of Complex Projective Manifolds: The Chern-Lashof Theorems and Their Spherical Formulations

 \item[\textbf{C.}] $\mathcal{T}(M) = 2$ precisely if $M$ is the boundary of a geodesic ball in an $(n+1)$-dimensional totally geodesic subsphere of $S^{N}$.

 \end{itemize}

 \end{theorem}

-The spherical Chern-Lashof theorems are based on the observation that if $M$ is a closed manifold isometrically immersed in a round sphere $S^{N}$, then for almost all $q \in S^{N}$, the distance function from $q$ is a Morse function when restricted on $M$.
-The equivalent fact in the classical Chern-Lashof theorems is that almost all height functions $h_{\vec{w}}$ are Morse on $M$, for $\vec{w}$ in the unit sphere $S^{N-1}$ in the ambient space $\R^{N}$.
+The spherical Chern-Lashof theorems are based on the observation that if $M$ is a closed manifold isometrically immersed in a round sphere $S^{N}$, then for almost all $q \in S^{N}$, the distance function from $q$ is a Morse function when restricted to $M$.
+The equivalent fact in the classical Chern-Lashof theorems is that for almost all unit vectors $\vec{w}$ in $\R^{N}$, the height function $h_{\vec{w}}$ is Morse on $M$.
 As with submanifolds of Euclidean spaces, the total absolute curvature of a spherical submanifold is the average number of critical points of a family of Morse functions on $M$ - in this case, of the distance functions $d_{q}$.
 This average gives an upper bound for the sum of the Betti numbers of $M$, and if it is less than $3$, it implies $M$ is homeomorphic to a sphere by Reeb's theorem. \\

 We establish that almost all distance functions are Morse functions on $M$, and we derive a formula for their Hessians, in the next result:

 \begin{proposition} Let $M$ be a closed manifold immersed in the sphere $S^{N}$ as in Theorem \ref{spherecl}.
 For almost all $q \in S^{N}$, the distance function from $q$, when restricted to $M$, is a smooth Morse function. \\